Published On: December 19th, 2024Categories: Best Of Lists, MSNTags: , , , , , , , , , ,

 Since 2022, the Expatsi Test has helped users find out where they’d like to move abroad to, based on their personal needs.
 Its data covers everything from healthcare rankings to languages spoken and best places for raising kids.
 The goal—to boost psychological safety for Americans by navigating to a healthier life in another country.

-Co-founder at Expatsi | + posts
+Co-founder at | + posts

-Brett Andrews is the co-founder of Expatsi, a company that helps expats discover how to leave the U.S. Brett and his partner Jen developed the Expatsi Test to recommend countries to move to, based on factors like budget, visa type, spoken languages, healthcare rankings, and more.
+Brett Andrews is an expat influencer and co-founder of Expatsi, a company that's helped thousands of expats on their moving abroad journeys.
+Brett and his partner Jen developed the Expatsi Test to recommend countries to move to, based on factors like budget, visa type, spoken languages, healthcare rankings, and more.
 In a former life, he worked as a software developer, IT support specialist, and college educator.
-When he's not working, Brett loves watching comic book movies and reading unusual books.
+When he's not working, Brett loves watching exploring new countries, reading unusual books, and pondering the wisdom of The Big Lebowski.